uwfangz/ud-IdentifyFraudFromEnronEmail/enron_submission_questions.md

             presort=False, random_state=10, splitter='best'))])
 ```

-5. What is validation, and whatís a classic mistake you can make if you do it wrong?
-How did you validate your analysis?  [relevant rubric items: ìdiscuss validationî, ìvalidation strategyî]
+5. What is validation, and what‚Äôs a classic mistake you can make if you do it wrong?
+How did you validate your analysis?  [relevant rubric items: ‚Äúdiscuss validation‚Äù, ‚Äúvalidation strategy‚Äù]

 Validation is the process to assess whether an algorithm is actually doing what I want it to do.
 When we use training-testing split method, it's easy to make the test size either too big or too small.
 This will cause the algorithm either to be overfitting or failing to make predictions due to the small size of training data.
 I've chosen my test size to be 0.25 since it gives me the best performance.